 Some of Southeast Asia’s most remote and unspoilt areas with some of it's most sublime scenery and spectacular sights

-Our Laos tour, Mekong Adventure, follows one of the world’s greatest rivers – the Mekong.
-From historic, picturesque Luang Prabang, nestled in the mountains of the far north of Laos, travel through the heart of Indochina to Cambodia’s bustling and fascinating capital Phnom Penh.
+Our Laos tour, Mekong Adventure, follows one of the world’s greatest rivers through the heart of Indochina.
+Beginning in the historic and picturesque town of Luang Prabang, nestled in the mountains of the far north of Laos, we’ll travel, via the enigmatic Plain of Jars, to the modern day, riverside capital Vientiane.

 Here's an idea of what you can expect to do and see day-to-day.